Hamad Bin Khalifa Civilisation Center

-The Hamad Bin Khalifa Civilisation Center (HBKCC) is a sunni mosque in the Outer Nørrebro borough of Copenhagen, Denmark.
-Built in 2014, it is the first purposely-built mosque in Denmark and one of the largest in Europe.
+The Hamad Bin Khalifa Civilisation Center (Moskeen i Rovsingsgade), abbreviated as HBKCC, also called the Grand Mosque of Copenhagen, is a mosque in the Outer Nørrebro borough of Copenhagen, Denmark.
+Built in 2014, it is one of the largest mosques in Europe.

 History

 In September 2013, as the mosque was still under construction, critics rose about the plan to broadcast the official Hamas-run television channel Al-Aqsa TV in the media center of the mosque, Hamas being blacklisted as a terrorist organization in the European Union (of which Denmark is a member).

 In June 2014, the Danish Islamic Council opened the Grand Mosque of Copenhagen (officially Hamad Bin Khalifa Civilisation Center, after the Emir of Qatar Hamad bin Khalifa Al Thani), the country's largest mosque, and the first one with a minaret.
-Qatar provided $27 million to finance the construction, which led the Danish People's Party to express their concerns about potential Qatari interference of in Danish domestic affairs.
+Qatar provided $27 million to finance the construction, which led the Danish People's Party to express their concerns about potential Qatari interference in Danish domestic affairs.
 The Danish royal family and government ministers were invited to attend the opening but declined the invitation, with only Copenhagen's deputy mayor for social issues Jesper Christensen attending.

 It was agreed with the municipality of Copenhagen that the minaret would not be used to broadcast a call to prayer.
+However, there are a number of small speakers mounted above the doors on either side of the courtyard so the call to prayer can be heard by worshippers outside the main prayer hall.

 The group Stop Islamisation of Denmark had planned to protest in front of the building the day of its opening, but was banned by the police.